Standard Model Theory for the FCC-ee Tera-Z stage: Direct calculation of multiloop integrals in with the four-dimensional regularization/renormalization approach (FDR)

 \subsection{Outlook}

-The results collected so far show that FDR is turning to a competitive tool to compute radiative corrections.
+The results collected so far show that FDR is becoming a competitive tool for computing radiative corrections.
 The UV subtraction is incorporated in the definition of the loop integration.
-As a consequence, one directly deals with four dimensional integrals and avoids the customary order-by-order insertion of UV couterterms in the Lagrangian.
+As a consequence, one deals directly with four-dimensional integrals and avoids the customary order-by-order insertion of UV counterterms in the Lagrangian.
 This has been proven to be a workable alternative to DReg up to two loops for off-shell quantities.

-The FDR regularization of the IR divergences is well understood at NLO, and a completely local subtraction of final-state IR infinities has been worked out for two-jet cross sections.
-Initial state IR singularities have not been studied yet.
+The FDR regularization of the IR divergences is well understood at NLO, and a completely local subtraction of final-state IR infinities has been determined for two-jet cross-sections.
+Initial-state IR singularities have not yet been studied.
 However, the one-to-one correspondence in~\Eqn{eq:rpreal} makes it plausible that it should not be difficult to accommodate them in FDR, at least at NLO.

-Going on-shell at two-loops looks feasible.
-A complete NNLO FDR calculation of the processes $\gamma^\ast,H \to q \bar q ( q^\prime \bar q^\prime )$ is ongoing.
+Going on-shell at two loops looks feasible.
+A complete NNLO FDR calculation of the processes $\gamma^\ast,\mathrm{H} \to \mathrm{q} \bar {\mathrm{q}} ( \mathrm{q}^\prime \bar {\mathrm{q}}^\prime )$ is ongoing.
 In particular, it is interesting to study the correspondence in~\Eqn{eq:rpcutrule} beyond one loop.
-Ideally, one would like to exploit it to establish a general way to extract the NNLO IR behavior directly from the virtual integrals, to be rewritten in the form of local couterterms for the real radiation without the need of computing them, as in~\Eqn{eq:rpcorr}.
+Ideally, one would like to exploit it to establish a general method to extract the NNLO IR behaviour directly from the virtual integrals, to be rewritten in the form of local counterterms for the real radiation without the need of computing them, as in~\Eqn{eq:rpcorr}.
 If possible, this would pave the way for a completely numerical approach, considerably simplifying the computation of radiative corrections beyond NLO.